 But that option, says Abu-Isa, is counterintuitive to what she recommends to parents based on her own children’s experience (“They’re more tired if I keep them up; they’re just going to fight more or wake up sooner.”)

-Although Abu-Isa questioned the study’s small sample size, she agreed with the overall conclusion: Crying doesn’t pose a danger.
+Although Abu-Isa questions the study’s small sample size, she agrees with the overall conclusion: Crying doesn’t pose a danger.

 Making it work (for parent and baby)

 What may seem like a simple concept can still be challenging.